emolina5/azure-hub-spoke/README.md

 # hub-spoke
-This repository provides Terraform code to deploy a hub-and-spoke network architecture in Azure
+This repository provides Terraform code to deploy a hub-and-spoke network architecture in Azure.